You’re going to the mat to help your body, but if you don't practice properly, then yoga can harm you more than it can help you.

 The Orthopaedic Journal of Sports Medicine found that yoga injuries are on the rise as of 2016.
 Common injuries include the wrists, shoulders, elbows, and hands from upper skeletal load-bearing positions, as well as the hips and lower back.

-Poses that require you to press into the earth, such as Downward-Facing Dog, need attention and care to make sure you are holding your weight properly in order to protect your wrists, elbows, and shoulders.
+Poses that require you to press into the earth—such as Downward-Facing Dog—need attention and care to make sure you are holding your weight properly in order to protect your wrists, elbows, and shoulders.

 When your hands and feet are in the ground, think of the energy flowing through all five fingers and toes, and all parts of the palm and soles into the earth to keep you fully anchored.

 Practice gentle shoulder and back strengtheners such as push-ups (modified to the knees if needed) or light weight lifting to support your upper skeletal structure.

 It’s recommended to practice at least a year before attempting these more advanced poses.